 What is a Prime Rate?

-The term “prime rate” refers to the interest rate commercial banks tend to charge their corporate customers with a healthy credit profile.
-In other words, the commercial banks charge lower interest rates to preferred borrowers as they are less likely to default, which means the loans are safer.
-It is decided based on the federal funds rate in the US, which the Federal Reserve Bank fixes.
-Typically, the prime rate is fixed around 300 basis points above the federal funds rate.
-The prime rate is known as the prime lending rate or PLR.
+The term “prime rate” refers to the interest rate commercial banks charge their corporate customers with a healthy credit profile.
+In other words, commercial banks charge lower interest rates to preferred borrowers as they are less likely to default, which means the loans are safer.

 Examples of Prime Rate

-If the case of a very creditworthy customer, the bank may not charge the risk premium or even the inflation premium.
+If the case of a very creditworthy customer, the bank may not charge the risk or even the inflation premium.
 So, the interest rate will be solely based on the prime rates.

-Breaking down Prime Rate
+Breaking Down Prime Rate

 Uses of Prime Rates